-- 1) For projects reducing emissions in aluminum or cement production, the output provided by the alternative scenarios should be the production of the same quantity of aluminum or cement with comparable quality and characteristics as in the project activity. - 2) For improved energy efficiency of power generators in a manufacturing plant, different scenarios to supply the same amount of electricity (such as continued operation of the existing generators without retrofit or supply by the electricity grid) must be considered. - 3) For a landfill gas capture project, different scenarios to manage and operate the landfill must be considered, including the methane vented to the atmosphere, captured and flared, and captured and combusted for energy generation. - 4) For rice cultivation projects, both the cultivated land area (input) and rice yield (output) may be relevant factors when establishing alternative scenarios. - 5) For projects recycling solid wastes (e.g., plastic), alternative scenarios with the same quantity of solid wastes (input) and recycled plastic material (output) must be considered.
-A realistic alternative could be disposing of the solid waste in a landfill or incinerating it, and supplying the same quantity of plastic to the market from virgin plastic production.
+1) For projects reducing emissions in aluminum or cement production, the output provided by the alternative scenarios should be the production of the same quantity of aluminum or of a cement with comparable quality and characteristics as in the project activity.

+2) For improved energy efficiency of power generators in a manufacturing plant, different scenarios to supply the same amount of electricity (such as continued operation of the existing generators without retrofit or supply by the electricity grid) must be considered.

+- 5) S5: Other plausible alternative scenarios to the project activity that deliver a comparable output or use a comparable input, including the common practices in the relevant sector and applicable geographic region. - 6) S6: Where applicable, the proposed project activity is undertaken without being registered as a project activity, and is implemented at a later point in time (e.g., due to existing regulations, end-of-life of existing equipment, financing aspects).

-Where the proposed project activity includes different inputs and/or outputs, alternative scenarios for each should be identified separately.
+Where the proposed project activity includes different facilities, technologies, inputs, or outputs, alternative scenarios for each should be identified separately.
 Realistic combinations of these should be considered as possible alternative scenarios to the proposed project activity.2